fooplugins/fooconvert/readme.txt

 Most alternative conversion solutions limit how many widgets you can create or limit how many times each widget is displayed.
 Not FooConvert!

 The only limitation is the data retention for widget analytics.
 The data is stored for 14 days only.
-The PRO analytics add-on has longer retention period for widget analytics, so you can track widget performance as long as your like!
+FooConvert PRO has a longer retention period for widget analytics, so you can track widget performance as long as your like!

 = Is FooConvert compatible with my theme? =